Muhammad Ma Jian: Return to China

 Ma returned to China in 1939.
 There he edited the Arabic-Chinese Dictionary, while translating the Qur'an and works of Islamic philosophy and history.
 He also became a professor of Arabic and Islamic studies at Peking University in 1946, a role in which he oversaw the introduction of the first Arabic-language courses in the Chinese higher education system.
 At Peking University, he would train many of the next generation's most prominent Chinese Arabists, such as Zhu Weilie.
 His initial translation of the Qur'an's first 8 volumes was completed in 1945, and after being rejected by Beijing publishing houses in 1948, this was published by Peking University Press a year later.

-Following the Communist victory in the Chinese Civil War and the proclamation of the People's Republic of China, he was also elected as a member of the People's Political Consultative Conference in 1949.
+Following the Chinese Communist Party victory in the Chinese Civil War and the proclamation of the People's Republic of China, he was also elected as a member of the Chinese People's Political Consultative Conference (CPPCC) in 1949.
 In 1952, another edition of his Qur'an translation was published by Shanghai's Commercial Press, and Ma became one of the founders of the Islamic Association of China.
 As part of this role, Ma also aimed to increase public awareness of Islam - which he did by publishing several articles in newspapers such as the People's Daily and the Guangming Daily.
 He also published a translation of Tjitze de Boer's History of Philosophy in Islam in 1958.
 Due to his linguistic skills, he served as a high-level interpreter for Chinese officials such as Zhou Enlai, whom he enabled to speak to Gamal Abdel Nasser at the Bandung Conference.
-It was this that allowed him to keep his professorship and post in the PPCC until his death in 1978, despite widespread persecution of Muslims during the upheaval of the Cultural Revolution.
+It was this that allowed him to keep his professorship and post in the CPPCC until his death in 1978, despite widespread persecution of Muslims during the upheaval of the Cultural Revolution.
 Ma's mother-in-law, sister and niece were killed during the upheavals of the Cultural Revolution but Ma was unable to voice his personal feelings on the tragedy.

 Following his death, Ma's translation of Philip K. Hitti's History of the Arabs was published in 1979 by the Commercial Press.
 The China Social Sciences Press also posthumously printed, in 1981, his complete translation of the Qur'an, which Ma had worked on up until 1957, and then between 1976 and 1978.

 Influence

 His translation of the Qur'an remains the most popular in China today, surpassing versions by Wang Jingzhai and Li Tiezheng.
 It has been lauded for its faithfulness to the original, and has reached an 'almost canonical status'.
-The quality of this translation has also been recognised internationally - with the Medina-based King Fahd Holy Qur'an Printing Press opting to use it for their Arabic-Chinese bilingual edition of the Quran, published in 1987.
+The quality of this translation has also been recognized internationally - with the Medina-based King Fahd Holy Qur'an Printing Press opting to use it for their Arabic-Chinese bilingual edition of the Quran, published in 1987.